arka5236/Patch-based-Diffusion-Model-for-multiplicative-noise-removal/README.md

 1) Hu, J. (2024). *PaDIS: Patch-based Diffusion Models* [Source code].
 GitHub.
 Retrieved from https://github.com/jasonhu4/PaDIS

 2) Vuong, A. (2025). *sde_multiplicative_noise_removal* [Source code].
 GitHub.
 Retrieved from https://github.com/anvuongb/sde_multiplicative_noise_removal

+# Acknowledgement

+We'd like to acknowledge the following open-source projects which have been instrumental in this work:

+PaDIS: Patch-based Diffusion Models
+We thank Jason Hu for developing and maintaining the PaDIS repository.
+This project's work on learning image priors through patch-based diffusion models was highly insightful.
+Hu, J. (2025).
+PaDIS: Patch-based Diffusion Models [Source code].
+GitHub.
+Retrieved from https://github.com/jasonhu4/PaDIS

+SDE Multiplicative Noise Removal
+We also extend our gratitude to An Vuong for the sde_multiplicative_noise_removal repository, which provided valuable insights into stochastic differential equations for noise removal.
+Vuong, A. (2025). sde_multiplicative_noise_removal [Source code].
+GitHub.
+Retrieved from https://github.com/anvuongb/sde_multiplicative_noise_removal